opendilab/DI-engine-docs/source/01_quickstart/hello_world_for_DI.rst

 To Better Evaluate Agents
 ------------------------------

+In various contexts of reinforcement learning, the initial states of the agents are not always exactly the same.
-In reinforcement learning, the performance of the agent may fluctuate with different initial states.
+The performance of the agent may fluctuate with different initial states.
+For example, in the environment of "lunarlander", the lunar surface is different every time.

 Therefore, we need to set up multiple environments and run several more evaluation tests to better score it.
 DI-engine designed the environment manager env_manager to do this, we can do this with the following slightly more complex code: